leuprechtroman/droidscale/README.md

 ##F.A.Q

+* Is it only Linux compatbile?
+  * For now.
+I just own a Linux Box, so I can't test more.
+If you want to port it to other platforms, I'd love to assist you.
+Or just file a pull-request with additional patches for porting
 * Is it possible to use another CLI than the inkscape one?
   * Yes!
 Just specify your command in the `commands` object, look at the Inkscape CLI as an example
 * Why do you use Inkscape and not ImageMagick?